What Is Deindividuation In Social Psychology?

 If someone you love seems to be getting caught up in group behavior that is different from their characteristic behavior, there may be ways to help them, too.
 Say their name often as you talk to them.
 Remind them what it is that makes them the unique person they are.
 Ask them about what is happening in the group and how they feel about it when they are away from the group.
 Be as supportive as you can rather than accusing them.

-When you are managing anxiety or self-doubts, you may hesitate to reach out for a therapist, especially if you are concerned with meeting someone in-person in a strange environment.
+When you are managing anxiety or self-doubts, you may hesitate to reach out to a therapist, especially if you are concerned about meeting someone in person in a strange environment.
 Fortunately, you have the option to speak with a trusted therapist without having to leave the comforts of home with online therapy.
 Recent studies support the benefits of online therapy, with results revealing that people with anxiety disorders and other related mental health conditions share a marked reduction of symptoms and improved quality of life.

 Talking to a professional counselor through a service such as Regain can help you understand how to get back to who you have always been or support someone who has lost their sense of individual self.
 Staying true to your values and beliefs is not only good for you as an individual and a couple, but it also benefits the people around you and society.